Yoga For Tension Headaches: 5 Relaxing Postures You Can Try Now

 4. Bhramari Asana for tension headaches

-In this pose, you are required to breathe deeply whilst creating a humming sound like a bee.
-This asana is helpful in soothing the nervous system, dissipating anger/stress, releasing cerebral tension & promoting sound sleep.
+In this pose, you are required to breathe deeply while making a humming sound like a bee.
+This asana helps soothe the nervous system, dissipate anger and stress, release cerebral tension, and promote sound sleep.

 All of these factors can contribute to tension headaches.
 Bhramari is more effective in people whose causes of tension headaches are psychological and not physical.